-\paragraph{Automated Evaluation for Generative Outputs.} LLM-as-a-judge methods score open-ended outputs along axes such as correctness, enabling scalable evaluation at reduced human cost~\citep{zheng2023judging,li2024crowdsourceddatahighqualitybenchmarks}.
-Subsequent work probes judge reliability on harder tasks~\citep{tan2025judgebenchbenchmarkevaluatingllmbased,frick2024evaluaterewardmodelsrlhf} and improves fidelity with prompt-specific rubrics that encode task-adapted criteria (e.g., relevance, depth) directly in the prompt~\citep{kim2024prometheusinducingfinegrainedevaluation,liu2023calibratingllmbasedevaluator,wadhwa2025usingnaturallanguageexplanations}.
-For mathematical proofs, automated evaluation remains limited: prior efforts are either domain-specific (e.g., inequality proofs in IneqMath~\citep{sheng2025solvinginequalityproofslarge}) or provide only coarse labels (binary correctness in \citet{dekoninck2025open}).
+\paragraph{Automated Evaluation for Generative Outputs.} LLM-as-a-judge methods use LLMs to score open-ended responses along dimensions such as correctness, enabling scalable evaluation while reducing human annotation costs~\citep{zheng2023judgingllmasajudgemtbenchchatbot,li2024crowdsourceddatahighqualitybenchmarks}.
+Recent work has further examined the reliability of LLM judges on more challenging tasks~\citep{tan2025judgebenchbenchmarkevaluatingllmbased,frick2024evaluaterewardmodelsrlhf}.
+For mathematical proofs, however, automated evaluation remains relatively underexplored.
+Earlier work~\citep{naturalprover,frieder2023mathematicalcapabilitieschatgpt} often relies on human evaluation or lexical automatic metrics, which are difficult to scale and insufficient for verifying complex, competition-level proofs.
+Existing approaches are also often highly specialized, such as IneqMath~\citep{sheng2025solvinginequalityproofslarge} for inequality proofs, or lack fine-grained evaluation; for example, the dataset of \citet{dekoninck2025open} provides only binary annotations.
+As a result, many studies still depend on manual evaluation for model-generated proofs~\citep{petrov2025proof,huang2025gemini25procapable}.

-\paragraph{Formal Proof Generation.} A complementary line of work leverages interactive theorem provers (ITPs), where LLMs generate proofs in formal languages like Lean or Isabelle.
-The correctness of these proofs can be automatically verified by the ITP, guaranteeing their logical soundness.
-Major benchmarks in this area include miniF2F~\citep{zheng2021minif2f}, FIMO~\citep{liu2023fimo}, PutnamBench~\citep{tsoukalas2024putnambench}, which formalize competition math problems; and LeanWorkbook~\citep{ying2024lean}, which provides a broad Lean corpus for training and evaluation.
+\paragraph{Formal Proof Generation.} A complementary line of work uses interactive theorem provers, where LLMs generate proofs in formal languages (e.g., Lean, Isabelle) whose correctness can be automatically checked.
+Key benchmarks include miniF2F~\citep{zheng2021minif2f}, FIMO~\citep{liu2023fimo}, PutnamBench~\citep{tsoukalas2024putnambench}, which formalize competition problems, and LeanWorkbook~\citep{ying2024lean}, a broad Lean corpus.
 While this approach is promising, our work focuses on informal proofs for two reasons.
 First, natural language remains the primary medium for mathematical communication in education and research.
 Second, the task of automatically translating informal proofs into a formal language, i.e., autoformalization, is itself an exceptionally challenging research problem~\citep{gao2025herald,autoformalization}.